bobbin-rs/bobbin-cli/README.md

 You must have the appropriate tools installed for the debug probes / dev boards that you wish to use.

-- [OpenOCD](http://openocd.org) - required for STLink, DAPLINK, CMSIS-DAP, and TI ICDI debug probes
+- [OpenOCD](http://openocd.org) - 0.10 or later required for STLink, DAPLINK, CMSIS-DAP, and TI ICDI debug probes
 - [J-Link](https://www.segger.com/downloads/jlink) - required for J-Link debug probes.
 - [Bossa](http://www.shumatech.com/web/products/bossa) - required for Arduino and Feather devices
 - [Teensy Loader](https://www.pjrc.com/teensy/loader_cli.html) - required for Teensy devices
 - [libusb](http://libusb.info) - required for STLink SWV Trace support.
+- [dfu-util](http://dfu-util.sourceforge.net) - required for STM32 DFU Bootloader support

+### Development Board Firmware

+If you are using a development board with embedded debug probe, check that you know what debug firmware you have installed and that it is up to date.
+Please see [Development Board Firmware](FIRMWARE.md).

 ## Installation